ReproducibleQM/sapsuckRz/README.md

 landcover data pulled from [cdl_landcover_data_pull.R] via the USDA Cropland Data Layer.
 The intermediate data product is stored directly on this repository.

+## EDA- Exploratory Data Analysis
+The folder with EDA was generated during the process of working through the data and potential projects/vinettes we hoped to move forward with.
+As these are exploratory, the code isn't super clean; however, we thought it useful to highlight the scientific process and any code we utilized prior to the final analysis.

 ## Follow our progress
 [google drive folder](https://drive.google.com/drive/folders/0B7EmIF4p0bakV01yanpHSHFYYzA?usp=sharing) for non-code analysis